Osgoode-Queens/NLP_Read_Before_You_Agree/README.md

 The ultimate platform should be able to do the followings:

 <br> 1.
-Have an inventory of as many companies’ ToS as possible
+Have an inventory of as many companies’ ToS as possible.
 <br> 2.
-Have an input access for user to copy/paste the ToS they want to check
+Have an input access for user to copy/paste the ToS they want to check.
 <br> 3.
-Well-designed survey which can reflects user’s punitive comfort zone/preferences
+Well-designed survey which can reflects user’s punitive comfort zone/preferences.
 <br>4.
-A logic to transform the survey result to a customized user vector
+A logic to transform the survey result to a customized user vector.
 <br>5.
-Our current model for vectorizing the given ToS
+Our current model for vectorizing the given ToS.
 <br>6.
-Our current mathematic logic to compare ToS’s vector and user’s vector and give related recommendations<br/>
+Our current mathematic logic to compare ToS’s vector and user’s vector and give related recommendations.<br/>